 Then add the chicken to the pot and cook over moderately high heat, turning occasionally, until browned all over (about 7 minutes).

 Add the diced onion, and a pinch each of salt and pepper and cook over medium-high heat, stirring occasionally, until softened about 5 minutes.

 Meanwhile, dice the rehydrated shiitakes and porcini slices.

 Next, add the garlic and cook for 30 seconds.

-Next, add the brandy, scrape the bottom of the pan to remove any of the fond.
+Next, add the brandy, scraping the bottom of the pan to remove any of the fond.
 Next, add the demi-glace sauce and rehydrated mushroom water, stir and bring to a boil, before reducing it to low for a simmer.

-Nestle the chicken in the sauce, add the herbs, cover and simmer over moderately low heat until nearly cooked, about 25 minutes.
+Nestle the chicken in the sauce, add the herbs, cover and simmer over moderately low heat until nearly cooked about 25 minutes.

 Stir in the cremini mushrooms and cook, uncovered, for about 12 minutes.

 Discard the rosemary sprigs and sage leaves.
 Transfer the stew to plates, garnish with a rosemary twig and serve.
-I served the chicken with pan roasted wedge potatoes and pan roasted brussel sprouts.
+I served the chicken with pan-roasted wedge potatoes and pan-roasted Brussel sprouts.